OKANAGAN UNITED FC BCSPL PROGRAM FAQ

 Game Schedule:

-Home game fields are in Kelowna, Vernon, and Kamloops generally and move around depending on the league schedule.
-Okanagan grass fields re open late April and close late October.
+Home game fields are in Kelowna and move around depending on the league schedule.
+Okanagan grass fields are open late April and close late October.
 Games outside of this window are always away and on the Coast.

-The Phase 2 schedule is tentatively set to start the weekend of September 7/8.
+The 2025/26 schedule is tentatively set to start the weekend of September 6/7.
 Many of our games this phase will be home games.
-Thanksgiving weekend, October 12/13, is an off weekend for games.
+Thanksgiving weekend, October 11/12, is an off weekend for games.

-Our 2012, 2011, and 2010 teams will be playing in the Premier International Cup in Surrey on the Labor Day Weekend.
+Our 2012 & 2011 teams will be playing in the Premier International Cup in Surrey on the Labor Day Weekend (AUGUST 30th - SEPTEMBER 1st, 2025

 Premier International Cup schedules and regular game schedules will be made available as soon as we have them.